Pre-Tour Day 1: Arrive in Victoria, British Columbia (July 10)

 Pre-Tour Day 2: Victoria (July 11)

-Today is at your leisure to further explore this charming city.
-From walking tours of the downtown area to enjoy its history, culture, and gardens, to whale-watching cruises to explore the wildlife-filled waters off the coast, there are endless ways to fill your day.
-Whether you prefer a relaxing day of sightseeing, carriage-riding, and English-style high tea, or a visit to Beacon Hill Park and a stroll through some of its 200 acres—Victoria has it all.
-You may even choose to end the day with a locally renowned historical Victoria tour or a visit to one of the many local restaurants and shops in town.
-The hotel concierge can help plan a day perfect for you.
+This morning, begin with a lighter breakfast as we'll be joining a local guide on a walking tour to explore downtown Victoria's highlights and tasting a variety of wonderful foods.
+As your guide reveals the history and quirks of beautiful Victoria, enjoy stops to sample local specialties such as chocolate, cheese, tea, and other treats.
+The remainder of the day is at leisure to further explore this charming city.
+Whether you prefer a relaxing day of sightseeing, carriage-riding, and English-style high tea, or a visit to Beacon Hill Park and a stroll through some of its 200 acres - Victoria has it all.
+You may even choose to end the day with a locally renowned haunted Victoria tour.
+The hotel concierge can help plan a day perfect you!

 Overnight: Fairmont Empress (B)

 Pre-Tour Day 3: Depart Victoria / Vancouver / Main Program Begins (July 12)